LinhTruong97/leaveManagementSystem-FrontEnd/README.md

 ### Notification

-[] Manager/Admin Office can receive emails and in app notification when new request is submitted [] Employee can receive emails and in app notification when request is accepted/ rejected
+[] Manager/Admin Office can receive in app notification when new request is submitted [] Employee can receive in app notification when request is accepted/ rejected